 \eprf

 \begin{rem} Assume $G$ has the centralizer chain condition (3) (as is automatic in a linear group).
-Then in \thmref{discrete1}, the strict density requirement can be replaced by the weaker conditions (1),(2). \begin{enumerate} \item $\Lam$ is weakly Zariski dense.
+Then in \thmref{discrete1}, the strict density requirement can be replaced by the weaker conditions (1),(2).
+In particular, it suffices to assume that $<\Lam>$ is dense, and that $G$ has no closed normal subgroup $N$ with $G/N$ discrete. \begin{enumerate} \item $\Lam$ is weakly Zariski dense.
 This refers to the topology on $G$ whose basic closed sets are defined by equations $ax=xb$ or $b x \inv ax = x \inv a x b$, with $a,b \in G$.
 Notably normalizers $N_G(C_G(X))$ of centralizer groups $C_G(X)$ are $\wz$-closed. \item (Weak irreducibility) There is no closed subgroup $H$ of $G$ such that $\Lam \subset N_G(H)$ and $\Lam / H$ is commensurably covered by an infinite discrete subgroup of $N_G(H)/H$. \item Any centralizer group $C_G(X)$ is the centralizer group $C_G(X_0)$ of a finite subset $X_0$ of $X$.
 (Or at least, if $H$ is a closed subgroup and $C_G(x) \meet H$ is open in $H$, then the interesection of conjugates of $C_G(x) \meet H$ in $H$ is still open in $H$.) \end{enumerate}\end{rem} \prf Let $\wl$ be a subgroup as in the beginning of the proof of \thmref{discrete1}.
 It suffices to check that $cl(\wl)$ is abstractly semisimple (and then proceed with the proof of \thmref{discrete1}.)
 If $A$ is an abelian subgroup of $G$ normalized by $cl(\wl)$, then the centralizer group $C_G(C_G(A))$ is also normalized, hence by weak Zariski density it is normal in $G$, and thus by abstract semi-simplicity of $G$ it is trivial; so $A=1$ also.